SciTools/iris/docs/src/whatsnew/latest.rst

    type mesh.
 A :class:`iris.experimental.ugrid.MeshCoord` is a coordinate that references and represents a :class:`iris.experimental.ugrid.Mesh`, it connects a :class:`iris.experimental.ugrid.Mesh` to a cube.
-Cubes are also given the property :property:`iris.cube.Cube.mesh` which returns a :class:`iris.experimental.ugrid.Mesh` if one is attached to the cube via a :class:`iris.experimental.ugrid.MeshCoord`.
+Cubes are also given the property :method property:`iris.cube.Cube.mesh` which returns a :class:`iris.experimental.ugrid.Mesh` if one is attached to the cube via a :class:`iris.experimental.ugrid.MeshCoord`.
 Finally, the context manager :obj:`iris.experimental.ugrid.PARSE_UGRID_ON_LOAD` provides a way to load